wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/active-response.rst

 timeout
 ^^^^^^^

-This specifies how long in seconds until the reverse command is executed.
+Specifies how long in seconds before the reverse command is executed.
 When ``repeated_offenders`` is used, ``timeout`` only applies to the first offense.

 +--------------------+-----------------------------+
 | **Default value**  | n/a                         |